By Adrianna Nehme, Communications Assistant

 a sign that you should definitely go for it!
 True empowerment is in cultivating a proverbial 'toolkit' with which to approach life!
 By teaching lifelong skills, you are empowering others in one of the most meaningful ways possible.” —Farah

-When coming to volunteer each day, Noor looks forward to hearing her student's questions.
+When coming to volunteer each day, Farah looks forward to hearing her student's questions.
 She finds that her student's curiosity and passion for learning, along with her persistence and emotional maturity, make volunteering a joy.
-The highlight of Noor’s experience was when her student called out her name as she joined the Zoom call to support her at a summer debate camp ceremony.
+The highlight of Farah's experience was when her student called out her name as she joined the Zoom call to support her at a summer debate camp ceremony.